Then there’s authors demanding that readers review their books and that the review be positive – because they’re owed it somehow.

 The Review Sorting Hat

 Every review goes into the Sorting Hat with one question: Can I use what the reader is praising or critiquing in my FUTURE writing?
 The book in question is finished.
 Only the future is in my control.
 Most of the time the answer is a clear No. That doesn’t mean it’s a pointless review, it just means my writer brain can let it go.

 Nothing to see here part one

 I have no control over mean or incomprehensible.
 For example, I still get variations of “I hate romance and so I hate this book” like that print review I got long ago.
 I can’t do a thing about people who read books they are guaranteed not to like.
-An insight I could have used those many years ago, because at the time it was devastating.
+That’s an insight I could have used those many years ago, because at the time it was devastating.
 Barbara Grier assured me it would not hurt my sales one bit – the opposite, quite likely – and I have long since had the last laugh.
 I let it go.

 Nothing to see here part two

-I have no control over a lone reader’s comprehension of the book, or other elements in the review that indicate she’s reviewing a book I didn’t write, like the reviewer who railed about a plot event but missed a key point.
+I have no control over a lone reader’s comprehension of the book, or other elements in the review that indicate they’re reviewing a book I didn’t write, like the reviewer who railed about a plot event but missed a key point.
 Other readers got it right, and some were prompted to post a review to say so.
 Hey, they’re discussing my book, that’s good.
 There’s nothing my writer brain can use, though.
 Let it go.

 Nothing to see here part three